Jpsy/ha-ventilation-control/README.md

 This project integrates a Viessmann 300-W with control panel LB1 into Home Assistant as a smart home center.
 The logic in Home Assistant is implemented using the Add-On Node RED.
 The microcontrollers are also programmed directly from Home Assistant using the ESPHome add-on.

 The project was originally published on the German branch of makeprojects.com.
 Unfortunately, this offshoot no longer exists and the article is no longer available there.
-A dump of the article can be found in [this PDF](Die%20klassische%20KWL%20wird%20smart!%20_%20Make_%20Projects%20De.pdf) (in German).
+A dump of the article can be found in the [PDF in the root of this repo](Die%20klassische%20KWL%20wird%20smart!%20_%20Make_%20Projects%20De.pdf) (in German).
 All companion files can be found (somewhat disorganized) in the subdirectories of the repo:

 * /ESPHome =
 all ESPhome YAML files to program the different ESP8266 MCUs of the project.
 I used D1 mini MCUs.